-Mixing Alcohol and Other Substances
+Mixing Alcohol And Other Substances

 As the most commonly used intoxicant in the United States (and much of the world), alcohol is very likely to be mixed with any number of legal and illicit drugs.
-Because alcohol is a highly reactive substance that impacts many different body systems, it is also very likely to encounter any other substances in the body and react with them.
+Because alcohol is a highly reactive substance that impacts many different bodily systems, it is also very likely to encounter any other substances in the body and react with them.

 Because so many of the interactions between drugs and alcohol are dangerous, it is very important that you never mix alcohol with any drugs without first consulting a physician.
 If you are on a prescription but find that you are unable to stop drinking in order to take it, you may need help.
 Find a rehab facility now that can help you deal with an alcohol use disorder.

 Join the thousands of people that have called a treatment provider for rehab information.